Skip to main content

 California Tenant Rights and Responsibilities

-California’s rental laws provide strong protections for tenants, so it’s important to understand what your renters are entitled to and what they must uphold.
+California tenant laws provide strong protections for renters, so it's important to understand what they are entitled to and what they must uphold.

 Tenant rights include the right to: